 #3 Facilitating strategic planning and business enablement

-With generative AI capabilities growing literally day after day, adopting the technology can now assist enterprises with more complex tasks like decision-making, problem-solving, and strategic planning.
+With the use cases for generative AI growing literally day after day, adopting the technology can now assist enterprises with more complex tasks like decision-making, problem-solving, and strategic planning.
 This, in turn, leads to ensuring end-to-end business enablement and allows market leaders to develop and preserve their competitive advantage.

 One of such cases is the story of our Fortune 500 client that aimed to tame dynamic flows of incoming data to stay informed about potential clients' strategic movements.
 Incorporating refined data classification mechanisms and experimenting with generative AI allowed the company to focus on driving valuable business insights instead of focusing on tedious manual work that didn’t bring the desired results.